ojaha065/junctionBot/README.md

 It's a basic text-based Guess the Song game bot for Telegram but with a twist.

 ## The idea
 As you know, [Google Translator](https://translate.google.fi/) often returns hilarious results.
 Google also offers an free* API for it.
 Combining those things results in some ~~stupid~~ great ideas.
-So, what if there were a game where the player is presented with some lyrics of popular songs that are run through the _so accurate_ translation service and then the played had to guess what song the orignal lyrics were from?
+So, what if there were a game where the player is presented with some lyrics of popular songs that are run through the _so accurate_ translation service and then the player had to guess what song the orignal lyrics were from?
 Maybe throw in couple cat pictures for a good measure?

 ## The prototype
 And that's exactly what I did.
 My protoype only includes ten songs, but you get the idea.
 Telegram, and especially it's bot API, were totally new things for me, so the last ~~24~~ 23 hours have been a very good learning experience.
 Instead of raw Telegram Bot API, I decided to use a NodeJS framework called [Telegraf](https://telegraf.js.org/), which turned out to be very beginner friendly and easy to use.